 Xanthan gum substitute

-- Regular All-Purpose Flour - If you use 2 tablespoons of flour in the stew, you're adding a grand total of 6g net carbs to the entire pot.
+- Regular All-Purpose Flour – if you use 2 tablespoons of flour in the soup, you're adding a grand total of 6g net carbs to the entire pot.
 That adds only 1g of net carb per serving.
 Whisk the flour into about ¼ cup of liquid and stir into the stew.
 Or, create a beuree manie, which is similar to a roux.
 Work one tablespoon of flour into one tablespoon of butter, creating a small ball.
-Whisk this into the stew until it thickens.
+Whisk this into the soup until it thickens.

 - Add pureed vegetables - pureed veggies can thicken soups and stews and add an earthy flavor to the liquid.
 Puree 1 cup of broth with cooked or steamed vegetables of your choice to enhance the flavor.
 Turnips, rutabagas and carrots work well for this.

 This is a perfect comfort food for those following an autoimmune protocol, with a couple of simple variations.
-Since this stew is gluten and nightshade free, it’s an easy recipe to switch up:
+Since this stew is gluten and nightshade free, it’s an easy recipe to modify:

 - Replace the beer with additional broth